uberbrodt/caravan/README.md

 Tools for running Distributed Elixir/Erlang with Nomad and Consul

-The built-in Erlang distribution mechanisms are prefaced on using the Erlang Port Mapper Daemon, a process that runs on each box with an Erlang node and assigns it a port.
-On startup you feed your node with a list of hosts to connect to or connect manually in your application code.
-While this method can work in some cloud environments, cloud scheduling technologies such as Kubernetes or Nomad make it very inflexible and error prone.
+The built-in Erlang distribution mechanisms are prefaced on using the Erlang Port Mapper Daemon(EPMD), a process that is started with the VM and communicates with remote EPMD instances to determine what ports it's listening on.
+While this method can work in some cloud environments, cloud scheduling technologies such as Kubernetes or Nomad tend to make specific, random port assignments.
+Also, the built-in method for forming a cluster is to use a plaintext .hosts file with node names, which is very difficult to make work in a dynamic environment where node membership can change frequently.

-There are several libraries and strategies for using the Kubernetes API to build a distributed cluster, but Consul provides us with a clean DNS api to retrieve information, while Nomad handles monitoring and scheduling services.
+There are several libraries and strategies for using the Kubernetes API to build a distributed cluster, but Consul provides us with a clean DNS api to retrieve information, and works with many different kinds of container schedulers (Nomad, Mesos, etc).

-Caravan is split into two parts: The first is a set of modules that remove the need for `epmd` by determing node ports by the node name.
+Caravan is split into two parts: The first is a set of modules that remove the need for `epmd` by determining node ports from the node name.
 The idea and much of the code is from the excellent article [Erlang (and Elixir) distribution without epmd](https://www.erlang-solutions.com/blog/erlang-and-elixir-distribution-without-epmd.html).